Acoustic Soft Tactile Skin (AST Skin): Experiments and results

-\paragraph{Effect of Acoustic Channel Geometry} The single-channel AST1 configuration demonstrated a force prediction accuracy of 82.74\% within $\pm$0.5 N tolerance range and 93.5\% within $\pm$1 N range, indicating that a single channel with a uniform geometrical shape can accurately infer contact forces acting on different points.
+The single-channel AST 1 configuration demonstrated a force estimation accuracy of 82.74\% within $\pm$0.5 N tolerance range and 93.5\% within $\pm$1 N range, indicating that a single channel with a uniform geometrical shape can accurately infer contact forces acting on different points.
 Other skin configurations were also tested to investigate the feasibility of using an array of AC to serve a skin that may require a broader sensing surface area.
 The results in Fig.~\ref{ForceResult1} show that considerably better performance can be achieved when the channel geometries are non-identical and a single speaker unit serves all channels.
-This is evident when comparing the performance of skin configuration AST3b, AST4c, and AST4d with AST2b.
+This is evident when comparing the performance of skin configuration AST 3b, AST 4c, and AST 4d with AST 2b.